If you want ideas for businesses, you can start with $10k or less – look no further!

-It is a good idea to start a mobile car wash business if you like cars and drive frequently.
+A mobile car wash is a good business idea to start if you like cars and drive frequently.
 The convenience factor of the mobile car wash makes this a very lucrative business.

 You can show up at people’s houses and wash your customers’ cars in their driveway- they’ll spend less money and save their own time compared to a car wash!

-If you offer detailing services you have the potential to earn even more money.
+If you offer detailing services you can earn even more money.

-Your initial costs would be a hundred dollars for buckets, chamois cloths, sponges, and brushes.
+Your starting costs would be a hundred dollars for buckets, chamois cloths, sponges, and brushes.

-It might be a good idea to get a custom wrap for your car that advertises your mobile car washing business, and that will run you several hundred dollars.
+It might be a good idea to get a custom wrap for your car that advertises your mobile car washing business and will run you several hundred dollars.

 Some mobile car washes charge only $20 for a simple exterior wash.
 Adding in detailing, waxing, or tire wash to your services would earn you at least $40 – $60+ per car.

-If you love taking pictures as a hobby and want to make money doing it, a photography business is the right option for you.
+If you love taking pictures and want to make money doing it, a photography business is the right option for you.

-Whether you love taking portraits, photos of events like weddings, or pet pictures, a photography business can be a fun and profitable creative outlet.
+Whether you love taking portraits, photos of events like weddings, or pet pictures, photography can be a fun and profitable creative outlet.

-Photography equipment can be expensive, with cameras and lenses ranging from hundreds to several thousand dollars.
-Many photographers will have several cameras and even more lenses in their collection for different occasions.
+Photography equipment can be expensive, with cameras and lenses ranging from hundreds to more.
+Many photographers have several cameras and even more lenses in their collection for different occasions.